ssorj/pumpjack/input/implementation-guide.md

 This is the primary user entry point for the event-driven API.
 Most programs will import only this namespace.

-Because of their centrality, the APIs here may sometimes be placed instead directly in the 'proton' namespace.
+Because of their centrality, the APIs here can be placed directly in the 'proton' namespace instead.

 ### AMQP model entities